May 15, 2018

-#PitMad is a pitch party on Twitter where writers tweet a 280-character pitch for their completed, polished, unpublished manuscripts.
-Agents and editors make requests by liking/favoriting the tweeted pitch.
+#PitMad is the original twitter pitch event, where writers tweet a 280-character pitch for their completed, polished, unpublished manuscripts.
+No previously published works.
+Agents and acquiring editors make requests by liking/favoriting the tweeted pitch.

 Every unagented writer is welcome to pitch.
 All genres/categories are welcomed.